SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 - common

 Info:
-- Heals the player for 5 health.
+- Heals the player for 6HP.
 - Gives off little green particles when cast.
 ```
 </details>